Pretty Little Liars season 6: Development

 The show was renewed for a sixth and seventh season on June 10, 2014, right before the season five premiere aired, making Pretty Little Liars ABC Family's longest running original series.
 The sixth and the seventh season will consist of 20 episodes each.
 Filming for season 6 began on March 24, 2015.
 It aired 10 episodes for the first half the season, which began airing on June 2, 2015.
 The table read for the premiere occurred on March 23, 2015, King began writing the mid-season finale, the "summer finale", which was titled "Game Over, Charles", on May 12, 2015.

-Unlike previous seasons, the sixth season will not include a special holiday-themed episode between the first and second half of the season, just like the first season.
+Like the first season, the sixth season does not include a special holiday-themed episode between the first and second half of the season.
 Previous holiday-themed episodes have been the thirteenth episode of each previous season excluding the first.
-The second half of the season will feature a new intro, after using the same intro in the previous seasons, and will feature the characters after the five-year time jump.
+The second half of the season features a new intro, after using the same intro in the previous seasons, and features the characters after the five-year time jump.